Parent Participation at the IEP Team Meeting

 My pile represents the very humble beginnings of the legal document housed in this blue folder: the I.E.P.

 I hear a noise in the hallway and my thoughts return to the task at-hand: preparation for an upcoming Individual Education Plan Team meeting.
 The parent has confirmed her attendance.
 The speech pathologist made arrangements to attend.
 The general education teacher, the Principal, and of course, I will be there.
 The paperwork is complete, conversations have been had and the document is a representation of assessments, discussions, and input by all concerned parties.

 The appointed time arises and I walk with my big blue folder to wait at the front office for the arrival of my parent and the other team members.
 The time ticks near and one other person arrives.
 Soon after, two more.
 NO parent.
 My text messages are getting no response.
 The general ed. teacher has to get back to class.
 A behavior issue draws the Principal back to her office.
 The speech pathologist needs to leave to attend another IEP in a different building.
 We have waited nearly 30 minutes and decide to review the paperwork together.

 Three days later, the parent calls and wants to schedule a new time and day for our meeting.
 Some seem irritated; I'm grateful for the desire the parent shows-who knows?
-Maybe something awful happened to detain her the other day…no judgement here.
+Maybe something awful happened to detain her the other day…no judgment here.
 The meeting is rescheduled for the following week.
 The parent doesn't show but a family member calls to say the parent had been rushed to the emergency room.
 A valid reason to reschedule.

 This scenario got me to thinking about all the times parents did not show up to IEP meetings and it caused me to wonder one simple thing: why not?